Makena Golf and Beach Club (North & South Course)

 Hole #16 | Photo: Taliaferro Jones

-Located on the slopes of Haleakalā, the courses reflect Robert Trent Jones II’s approach to routing in coastal environments, using natural landforms, wind exposure, and ocean vistas to shape strategy and play.
+Set on the slopes of Haleakalā along Maui's southern coastline, the North Course plays across volcanic terrain shaped by lava flows, elevation changes, and expansive Pacific Ocean views.
+The design reflects Robert Trent Jones II's approach to routing in coastal environments, using natural landforms, wind exposure, and ocean vistas to shape strategy and play.

 Resort Development & Design Philosophy